MicrosoftDocs/Hololens/hololens/hololens-new-edge.md

 - Printing

 **Top known browser issues:**
-- Resetting your device will remove the new Microsoft Edge
-- The magnifier preview in the holographic keyboard shows incorrect content
+- The magnifier preview in the holographic keyboard has been disabled for the new Microsoft Edge.
+We hope to reenable this feature in a future update, once the magnification is working correctly.
-- Scrolling can sometimes stutter
-- Web links in the Microsoft Store app may not launch the browser
-- Audio may play from the wrong browser window if you've previously played audio from a different browser window
+- Audio may play from the wrong browser window if you have another browser window open and active.
+You can work around this issue by closing the other active window that isn't supposed to be playing audio.
+- When playing audio from a browser window in "Follow me" mode, the audio will continue playing if you disable "Follow me" mode.
+You can work around this issue by stopping audio playback before disabling "Follow me" mode or by closing the window with the X button.
+- Interacting with active Microsoft Edge windows may cause other 2D app windows to go inactive unexpectedly.
+You can reactivate these windows by interacting with them again.

 ## Microsoft Edge Insider channels